 Read MoreHorns serve a purpose: sexual competition, hierarchical status, protection from predators, attracting mates, and even a cooling method.
 For goat owners, the question is what to do with them.

-Read MoreGoats have an unfortunate tendency to cater to their curiosity with their mouths and ingest many things they shouldn’t, causing gastrointestinal blockages.
+Read MoreGoats unfortunately cater to their curiosity with their mouths and eat many things they shouldn’t, causing gastrointestinal blockages.

 Read More“Goaty” flavor springs from the enzyme caproic acid, strengthening taste as milk ages.
 Many things affect the taste of goat milk — diet, health, presence of a buck, cleanliness, environment, even a genetic component.